wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 If the date that you pass to the `new Date()` function doesn't have a time value, it will default to midnight.

 Now that we have the birthday, we want to figure out how old the person is.
-In order to do that, we need to know the curent date.
+In order to do that, we need to know the current date.

 Modify the inline function like so to capture the current date in the variable `now` 👇